 This is the solution from “PCAdvisor”.

-Double-check that the date and time are set correctly on your phone.
-This error occurs when attempting to run Windows Update while your clock is set incorrectly.
+The date and time are to be set correctly on your phone.
+This error occurs when Windows attempts to run Update while your clock is set incorrectly.
 Simply correcting the date and time usually makes this error go away.
 The same issue can also occur on desktop PCs when running Windows Update.